ansible/jewel/README.md

 container_reference: 10.0.0.71
 ```

-gateway_host, username and password tell us how to connect to your Gateway instance once its running.
-This is used to configure things like settings inside your Gateway instance to connect to to the side containers.
+gateway_host, username and password tell us how to connect to your gateway instance once its running.
+This is used to configure things like settings inside your gateway instance to connect to to the side containers.
 If you change the admin password, please update it in this file.

 `container_reference` is used for several of the authentication mechanisms.
-For example, SAML works by sending redirects between Gateway and Keycloak through the browser.
-Because of this we have to tell both Gateway and Keycloak how they will construct the redirect URLs.
-On the Keycloak side, this is done within the realm configuration and on the Gateway side its done through the SAML settings.
+For example, SAML works by sending redirects between gateway and Keycloak through the browser.
+Because of this we have to tell both gateway and Keycloak how they will construct the redirect URLs.
+On the Keycloak side, this is done within the realm configuration and on the gateway side its done through the SAML settings.
 The container_reference variable needs to be how your browser will be able to talk to the running containers.
 Here are some examples of how to choose a proper container_reference.
-* If you develop on a mac which runs a Fedora VM which has Gateway running within that and the browser you use to access Gateway runs on the mac.
+* If you develop on a mac which runs a Fedora VM which has gateway running within that and the browser you use to access gateway runs on the mac.
 The the VM with the container has its own IP that is mapped to a name like `gateway.home.net`.
 In this scenario your "container_reference" could be either the IP of the VM or the gateway.home.net friendly name.
-* If you are on a Fedora work station running Gateway and also using a browser on your workstation you could use localhost, your work stations IP or hostname as the container_reference.
+* If you are on a Fedora work station running gateway and also using a browser on your workstation you could use localhost, your work stations IP or hostname as the container_reference.

 By default, all side cars are disabled.
 The next section of the file has lines which say which side containers to start. i.e.:
 ```